The End of the Sacrificial System

 According to the prophecy, this period was to reach to the Messiah, the Anointed One.
 In AD 27, Jesus at His baptism received the anointing of the Holy Spirit and soon afterward began His ministry.
 Then the message was proclaimed, “The time is fulfilled” (Mark 1:15).

 “And he shall confirm the covenant with many for one week [seven years]…” (Daniel 9:27).
 For seven years after the Savior entered on His ministry, the gospel was to be preached especially to the Jews; for three and a half years by Christ Himself, and afterward by the apostles. “…in the midst of the week He shall cause the sacrifice and the oblation to cease” (Daniel 9:27).

 In the spring of AD 31, Christ, the true Sacrifice, was offered on Calvary.
 Then the veil of the temple was torn top to bottom, showing that the sacredness and significance of the sacrificial service had departed.
 The time had come for the earthly sacrifice and oblation to end.

 The one week – seven years – ended in AD 34 when by the stoning of Stephen, the Jews finally sealed their rejection of the gospel; the disciples who were scattered abroad by persecution “went everywhere preaching the word” (Acts 8:4).
 Shortly after, Saul the persecutor was converted and became Paul the apostle to the Gentiles.

-This time prophecy, which gives the exact timing of Christ coming, leaves the Jews with no excuse for rejecting Him.
-The Lord gave them the timing of the coming of the Messiah in addition to all the other Messianic prophecies (over 125 of them) to prove that Jesus Christ is indeed the Messiah, the Savior of the world.
+This time prophecy, which gives the exact timing of Christ’s baptism and crucifixion, leaves the Jews with no excuse for rejecting Him.
+The Lord gave them the timing of His death in addition to all the other Messianic prophecies (over 125 of them) to prove that Jesus Christ is indeed the Messiah, the Savior of the world.